 - Can reduce inflammation, an important factor in pigmentation spots Clinical reviews show that red light can calm inflammatory processes in the skin (NCBI: PMC3423866).

-- Supports skin texture and collagen: A widely cited study shows improvements in skin texture and firmness after red light therapy (PubMed: 28748217).
+- Supports skin texture and collagen: A widely cited study shows improvements in skin texture and firmness after Red Light Therapy (PubMed: 28748217).

-Red light panels work best when used correctly and regularly.
+Red Light panels work best when used correctly and regularly.
 Although settings vary per device, these are safe, commonly used guidelines:

 - Distance: keep the panel about 10–30 cm from your skin.